aliman80/aliman80.github.io/index.md

 ## News

 - **[Nov.
 2024]** Our paper COSNet: A Novel Semantic Segmentation Network using Enhanced Boundaries in Cluttered Scenes is accepted in WACV 25
+- **[Oct.
+2024]** Our paper " FANet: Feature Amplification Network for Semantic Segmentation in Cluttered Background
 - **[June.
 2023]** Our paper " CLIPDecoder: ZeroShot Multilabel Classification using Multimodal CLIP Aligned Representations accepted at ICCV Workshop.!
 - **[Sept.
 2019]** Our paper about few-shot learning is accepted to NeurIPS 2019.
 - **[Mar.
 2019]** Our paper about few-shot learning is accepted to CVPR 2019.